General questions about claims

 This depends on the sort of claim you're making.
-When you call to make your claim, one of our team will be able to tell you what supporting documents you need – but it's a good idea to keep as much paperwork as you can, and even keep a list of things you own or are travelling with (in the case of travel or contents insurance), with costs and
+When you call to make your claim, one of our team will be able to tell you what supporting documents you need – but it's a good idea to keep as much paperwork as you can, and even keep a list of things you own or are travelling with (in the case of travel or contents insurance), with costs and paperwork where possible.

-supported by proof of ownership, and you'll also need to proof the value of the items.
+Any claims for loss or theft of your belongings need to be supported by proof of ownership, and you'll also need to proof the value of the items.
 Thefts should be reported to the local police as soon as possible.

 Do I need to fill in a claims form?